 Rail: There are two types of trains, the Mass Transit Railway (MTR), which primarily runs underground and has six lines.
 This is fast and efficient and also connects the airport to downtown.
 Overground trains run on the Kowloon-Canton railway, which is mainly used by commuters.

-Tram: The famous peak tram runs up The Peak, climbing 373 metres.
+Tram: The famous peak tram runs up The Peak, climbing 1224ft.
 A trip up here is a must for tourists to see the city laid-out at your feet.
 There are also commuter trams running along the north part of the island.

 Ferries: Many ferries run across the harbour and connecting Hong Kong to China.
 This is one of the most pleasant ways to get around.

 What’s the best way to reach city centre from the airport?

 The Airport Express train is one of the best ways to travel from the airport into the city centre, with trains every ten minutes taking 24 minutes.
 Discounts are often available if tickets are booked in advance.
 Buses offer a scenic and reasonably priced alternative – visitors should look out for the “A” buses designed for tourists and the slower “E” buses.
 There are also taxis available, though these can be expensive.

 - To escape the hustle of the city, head to Kowloon Park – take the subway to Tsim Sha Tsui.
 The park contains a bird lake, with hundreds of colourful flamingos, Bainiao Garden, a football field, children’s playground, banyan courtyard and a sculpture park.
 The park is open every day except Fridays.
 On Sundays various groups gather to practice martial arts or dance.
 A stroll through gives an excellent flavour of the many activities taking place in the city.